-The aim of this part of the experiment was to study the evolution of $f{\rm H,inst}$ within a surface interval.
-The effect of time on $f{\rm H,inst}$ was examined using linear regression (Im function in 'stats' R package; R Development Core Team, 2015).
+This part intended to study the evolution of f{Hinst} within a surface interval.
+The effect of the time on f{Hinst} was examined using linear regression (lm function in "stats" R package; R Development Core Team, 2015).
 The regressions were conducted for each surface interval of each individual.
-First-order effects were selected over second-order effects based on an Akaike information criterion (AIC) selection (Zuur, 2009).
-Estimated slopes were used to determine the nature of $f{\rm H,inst}$ variations.
-Then, a linear mixed model computed with the 'nlme' package (version 3.1-122, https://CRAN.
-R-project.org/package=nlme) was run on all the surface intervals of the four individuals at the same time to explore the importance of time for $f{\rm H inst}$ (standardised values; n=2978).
+First order effects were selected over second order effects based on an Akaike Information Criterion (AIC) selection (Zuur, 2009).
+Estimated slopes were used to determine the nature of f{Hinst} variations.
+Then, a linear mixed model computed with the 'nlme' package (Pinheiro et al., 2015) was run on all the surface intervals of the four individuals at the same time to explore the importance of the time on the f{Hinst} (standardized values; n = 2978).
 Individual was set as a random factor.
-To take into account temporal correlation, an autocorrelation structure was included in our models, using an autoregressive correlation structure of order 1 (with the function corAR1 from the 'nlme' package, version 3.1-122; https://CRAN.R-project. org/package=nlme).
-The most relevant model, between random effect model, random intercept model or without random effect model, was selected based on AIC (Zuur, 2009).
+To take into account temporal correlation, an auto-correlation structure was included in our models, using an auto-regressive correlation structure of order 1 (with the function corAR1 from the package 'nlme'; Pinheiro et al., 2015).
+The most relevant model, between random effects model, random intercept model or without random effect model, was selected based on AIC (Zuur, 2009).